Mel Gibson

 Born in Peekskill, New York, Gibson moved with his parents to Sydney, Australia, when he was 12 years old.
 He studied acting at the National Institute of Dramatic Art, where he starred opposite Judy Davis in a production of Romeo and Juliet.
-During the 1980s, he founded Icon Entertainment, a production company, which independent film director Atom Egoyan has called "an alternative to the studio system".
-Director Peter Weir cast him as one of the leads in the World War I drama Gallipoli (1981), which earned Gibson a Best Actor Award from the Australian Film Institute, as well as a reputation as a serious, versatile actor.
+During the 1980s, he founded Icon Entertainment, a production company.
+Director Peter Weir cast him as one of the leads in the World War I drama Gallipoli (1981), which earned Gibson a Best Actor Award from the Australian Film Institute.

-In 1995, Gibson produced, directed, and starred in Braveheart, a historical epic, for which he won the Golden Globe Award for Best Director, the Academy Award for Best Director, and the Academy Award for Best Picture.
-He later directed and produced The Passion of the Christ, a biblical drama that was both financially successful and highly controversial.
-He received further critical notice for his directorial work of the action-adventure film Apocalypto (2006), which is set in Mesoamerica during the early 16th century.
+In 1995, Gibson produced, directed, and starred in the war film Braveheart for which he won the Golden Globe Award for Best Director, the Academy Award for Best Director, and the Academy Award for Best Picture.
+He later directed and produced The Passion of the Christ (2004), a biblical drama that was both financially successful and highly controversial.
+He received further critical notice for directing the action-adventure film Apocalypto (2006), set in Mesoamerica during the early 16th century.
+His notable acting roles during this period were in Ransom (1996), Payback (1999), What Women Want (2000), The Patriot (2000), and Signs (2002).

-After several legal issues and controversial statements leaked to the public, Gibson's public image plummeted significantly, affecting his careers in acting and directing.
-His career began seeing a resurgence with his performance in Edge of Darkness (2010) and Jodie Foster's The Beaver (2011).
-His directorial comeback after an absence of 10 years, Hacksaw Ridge (2016), won two Academy Awards and was nominated for another four including Best Picture and Best Director for Gibson, his second nomination in the category.
+After several legal issues and controversial statements leaked to the public, Gibson's popularity in Hollywood declined, affecting his career.
+He subsequently starred in Edge of Darkness (2010) and Jodie Foster's The Beaver (2011).
+His directorial comeback after an absence of 10 years, Hacksaw Ridge (2016), won two Academy Awards.

-Early life
+Early life and education

-Gibson was born in Peekskill, New York, of Irish descent, the sixth of 11 children, and the second son of Hutton Gibson, a writer, and Irish-born Anne Patricia (née Reilly, died 1990).
-Gibson's paternal grandmother was opera contralto Eva Mylott (1875–1920), who was born in Australia, to Irish parents, while his paternal grandfather, John Hutton Gibson, was a millionaire tobacco businessman from the American South.
+Mel Columcille Gerard Gibson was born in Peekskill, New York, on January 3, 1956 into a family of Irish American descent, as the sixth of 11 children, and the second son of Hutton Gibson, a writer, and Irish-born Anne Patricia (née Reilly, died 1990).
+Gibson's paternal grandmother was opera contralto Eva Mylott (1875–1920), who was born in Australia to Irish parents, while his paternal grandfather, John Hutton Gibson, was a millionaire tobacco businessman from the Southern United States.
 One of Gibson's younger brothers, Donal, is also an actor.
 Gibson's first name is derived from St Mel's Cathedral, situated in his mother's hometown of Longford.
 His second name, Colmcille, is also shared with an Irish saint.
-Because of his mother, Gibson retains dual Irish and American citizenship.
-Gibson is also an Australian permanent resident.